 Jingbo, the Three-Pagoda Building in Dali and the Golden Palace built mainly out

+of copper.
 Holiday celebrations, religions, rites, weddings, burials, and

 people's daily lives have all been imbued with the strong cultural colour of

 different nationalities.
 Inspired by these activities, people have created a

 variety of arts characteristic of their national background, including

 construction, engraving, knitting, wax printing, embroidery, song and dance,